Saric-Group/trimem_sbeady/README.md

 ### Development installation

-Unit-tests can be run with
+Unit-tests for TriMEM can be run with

 ```bash
 pip install trimem/[tests]